julianandrews/sgf-render/README.md

 ### Node selection

-For the `--node` argument `PATH_SPEC` should be either a comma-separated list of steps or 'last'.
-A step can be a number which advances that many steps, or 'v' followed by a number which advances one step down the chosen variation.
-Variations are zero-indexed, so, for instance, 'v0' is equivalent to '1'.
+For the `--node` argument `PATH_SPEC` should be a comma-separated list of steps.
+A step can be a number which advances that many steps, 'v' followed by a number which advances one step down the chosen variation, or `last` which advances to the last node down the current variation.
+Variations are zero-indexed, so, for instance, `v0` is equivalent to `1`.

+Note that the zeroth node in an SGF usually has no moves, but may have setup (which is common for tsumego).
+Nodes without moves (with commentary or annotations) are possible, but uncommon.

 Examples:

 - `--node 0`: Show the root node (usually before the first move).
 - `--node 7`: Show the 8th node (probably the 7th move) of the main variation.
+- `--node last`: Show the last node of the main variation.
 - `--node 5,v1,12`: Advance to the 6th node advance 1 step down the first (non-main) variation at that node, then advance 12 more steps.
 Show that node.
-- `--node last`: Show the last node of the main variation.
+- `--node 5,v1,last`: Advance to the 6th node advance 1 step down the first (non-main) variation at that node, then advance to the last node.
+Show that node.

 ### Kifu mode